dtkrizak/jamming-removedId/README.md

     Track.js renders the individual track, enabling playing and pausing the 30s preview available through Spotify in the /util folder, Spotify.js handles the Spotify API

- *Requires a clientId from Spotify to use,
+_ *Requires a clientId from Spotify to use,
-    which required creating an app through Spotify at https://developer.spotify.com/dashboard/applications more info available at https://developer.spotify.com/documentation/web-api/
+    which required creating an app through Spotify at https://developer.spotify.com/dashboard/applications more info available at https://developer.spotify.com/documentation/web-api/  _

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).